joemoose/psiops/docs/playing.md

 !!! note "Notes"

 	- If an action roll has both an advantage and a disadvantage, they cancel each other out.
 Roll 2d6 + Attribute as normal.
-	- Multiple advantages don't stack.
+	- Multiple advantages don’t stack.
 The maximum number of dice in any action roll is 3d6.
 	- Nonetheless, an action roll with multiple advantages may not be considered risky and may therefore succeed automatically.
 	- Conversely, multiple disadvantages may make a successful outcome impossible.